wmhunt1/Coding-RPG/coding-rpg-react/README.md

 Convert to Typescript
 Checks for locations to update them or trigger events Use valley as small starting area and have Halfland to south Convert objects to classes and subclasses
-Abilities
-Buffs
-Characters
-Beasts
-Constructs
-Humanoids
-Undead
-Debuffs
 Dialogues
 Dungeons
 Encounters
 Items
 Consumables
+Enchantments
 Equipables
+Factions
+Jobs
 Locations
 Maps
+ProtectionTypes
 Quests
+Relationships
+Reputations
+Shops
 SkillNodes
 Skills
 SkillRecipes